-4.5.3 GFX Tab
+4.6.3 GFX Tab

 The GFX tab is a playlist within the show.
-It can be populated with elements using Viz Trio or via the REST API of the Media Sequencer.
+It can be populated by importing Viz Artist scenes directly from the Graphic Hub or by using Viz Trio or the REST API of the Media Sequencer.
 It is also possible to drag or copy and paste elements from a channel into a group in the GFX tab.

 The content from the GFX playlist is only available within the show in which the playlist is created.
-A playlist is set as the GFX tab by selecting it in Settings > General Tab > Graphics.
+A playlist is set as the GFX tab by selecting it in Settings > General Tab> Graphics.

-These graphical elements can be empty templates, or can be filled with content.
-The elements can be edited once they have been added to a channel, see Editing Graphics.
+The graphical elements can be empty templates or filled with content and can be edited once they have been added to a channel, see Editing Graphics.
 Any changes made inside an element are visible immediately.